Washington National Cathedral: Lee-Jackson stained glass windows

+Financial challenges and recent success

-In January 2003, the Reverend Nathan D. Baxter, dean of the cathedral, announced his retirement effective from June 30, 2003.
+In January 2003, Nathan D. Baxter, dean of the cathedral, announced his retirement effective from June 30, 2003.
 Baxter had led the cathedral since 1991.
 After an 18-month search, Samuel T. Lloyd III was named dean and began his tenure on April 23, 2005.
 Using a $15 million bequest the cathedral received in 2000, Lloyd rapidly expanded the cathedral's programming.
-Meanwhile, the cathedral deferred maintenance and declined to make needed repairs.
+Meanwhile, the cathedral deferred maintenance and decided not to make needed repairs.
 Construction also began in summer 2005 on a $34 million, four-level, 430-car underground parking garage.
 It opened in 2007.
 The structure was pushed by John Bryson Chane, bishop of the Episcopal Diocese of Washington, and was mostly funded by debt.
 Payments on the garage were $500,000 per year, with a major increase in the annual debt service beginning in 2017.
 In early 2008, the National Cathedral Association, the church's fundraising donor network, was disbanded after cathedral leaders concluded that the building was "finished" and it was no longer necessary to raise significant funds for construction.

 The 2008–2009 Great Recession hit the cathedral hard.
 By June 2010, the cathedral cut its budget from $27 million to $13 million, outsourced the operation of its gift shop, shut its greenhouse, cancelled its plans to replace the Skinner organ in the sanctuary, and ceased operation of the College of Preachers that had provided Episcopal clergy nationwide with continuing theological education.
 The cathedral also laid off 100 of its 170 staff members, including its art conservator and its liturgist (who researched and advocated the use of liturgies at the cathedral).
 It also significantly cut back on programming, music performances, and classes.
 To help stabilize its finances, the cathedral began an $11 million fundraising campaign and used $2.5 million of its $50 million endowment to plug budget holes.
 The National Cathedral Association was recreated as well.

 In June 2010, the cathedral announced that it was exploring the sale of its rare book collection, the value of which was estimated to be several million dollars.
 It sold a number of books to a private collector in 2011 for $857,000 and in 2013 donated most of the remaining collection to Virginia Theological Seminary.